pgvillage/pgvillage/docs/administrators-guide/tools/etcd.md

+---
+title: Etcd
+summary: A description of the consensus solution behind stolon
+authors:
+  - Sebas Mannem
+  - Snehal Kapure
+date: 2025-11-11
+---

 # Etcd

 Etcd is a key-value store.

 Etcd consists of:

 - an etcd service
 - an etcdctl tool to read data from etcd via the command line
 - an API that can be used by other tools (such as Stolon and PGQuartz) to read and use configuration

 ## Prerequisites and Dependencies